Loki-Astari/ThorsSerializer/CONTRIBUTING.md

     ./configure --disable-binary
     make

-* Make sure that the pull request builds on [Travis.ci](https://travis-ci.org/)
-The project includes an appropriate `.travis` files that will check the build.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

 * Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of ThorsSerializer will generally not be accepted.